kaisalmen/WWOBJLoader/README.md

 Before you can start to play around after checkout please run:
 `npm update`

+You require gulp to be able to build the arifacts:
+`npm install --global gulp-cli`

+Then at the root of the project run `gulp` to create the artifacts:
+- OBJLoader2[.min].js
+- WWOBJLoader2[.min].js
+- WWOBJLoader2Proxy[.min].js

 ## Implementation Overview
 In contrast to the existing [OBJLoader](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/OBJLoader.js) the new `OBJLoader2` consists of three pieces: